 Available herbicides act in different ways.
 The four types of chemical treatments that kill plants are classified as selective or non-selective, and contact or systemic.

-A selective herbicide target specific plants or weeds, but it will not affect turf and other desirable plants.
+A selective herbicide targets specific plants or weeds, but it will not affect turf and other desirable plants.
 Non-selective applications will kill any growing plant they are in contact with, and they would rarely be used extensively on lawns.

 Contact herbicides kill only the parts of the plant they actually are in contact with, but they do not kill root systems, while systemic treatments spread throughout the plant system, both above and below ground.